Summarization of Organizing Experience

 • Producing, distributing, and converting issue messaging into traditional and social media formats with original images

-• Compiling, editing/providing feedback on, publishing, and overseeing the publishing of LTE’s, OP-EDs, and blog posts
+• Compiling, editing/providing feedback on, publishing, and overseeing the submission of LTE’s, OP-EDs, and blog posts

 • Forming partnerships and building coalitions with community and movement leaders